-The following table sets forth the beneficial ownership of shares of common stock by the selling stockholders as of $\,$, 2004, the maximum number of shares of common stock being offered by the selling stockholders under this prospectus and the beneficial ownership of shares of common stock by the selling , 2004 as adjusted to give effect to the sale of stockholders on shares of common stock offered by this prospectus.
-The SEC has defined "beneficial" ownership of a security to mean the possession, directly or indirectly, of voting power or investment power.
-A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.
+The following table sets forth the beneficial ownership of shares of common stock by the selling stockholders as of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement.
 Shares of common stock may also be sold by donees, pledges or other transferees or successors in interest of the selling stockholder.